-Research Interests: Artificial Intelligence, Semantic Web, Linked Data
+Research Interests includes but not limited to: Artificial Intelligence, Semantic Web, Linked Data

 3. Ontology Axiomatization:

-Analyzed and optimized the scalability of key deep learning (DL) algorithms implemented using Tensorflow on Intel Xeon CPU.
+This work has been done during internship at Intel from January 2019 to August 2019.
+Analyzed and optimized the scalability of key deep learning (DL) algorithms implemented using TensorFlow on Intel Xeon CPU.
 Created containerized solution for intel optimized TensorFlow using Docker and Singularity.

 Insurance company especially health insurance company need to calculate the cost of a new customer.
 Currently, they take user information and calculate the cost manually.
 We tried to automate this process using deep learning algorithms.